← Back to Library

 Is Feng Shui scientifically based?+

-The bed's "Command Position" — placed diagonally facing the door with a solid wall behind the headboard, never directly in line with the door.
-Avoid mirrors facing the bed and electronic devices near the headboard.
-The bedroom is Yin territory; prioritize quality sleep over aesthetics.
+Traditional bedroom Feng Shui usually starts with the bed's "Command Position": placed diagonally facing the door with a solid wall behind the headboard, and not directly in line with the door.
+It also avoids mirrors facing the bed and excessive electronics near the headboard.
+The bedroom is Yin territory, so quality sleep takes priority over decorative effects.

 Do I need to buy special Feng Shui products?+